The Workplace Relations Commission (WRC) today published its Annual Report for 2021.

 - Advise the Minister for Enterprise, Trade and Employment on the application of, and compliance with, relevant legislation.

 - Provide information to the public in relation to employment legislation, (other than the Employment Equality Act).

-With a wide workforce of just under 200 staff, supplemented by over 40 external adjudicators, and with offices in Dublin, Carlow, Cork, Ennis and Sligo, the WRC’s mission is to deliver high-quality service nationally, free of charge, which is
+With a workforce of just over 200 civil servants, supplemented by a further 44 external Adjudication Officers, and with offices in Dublin, Carlow, Cork, Ennis and Sligo, the WRC’s mission is to deliver a high-quality service nationally, free of charge, which is

 - speedy, user-friendly, independent, effective, impartial and cost-effective,